 The Henrico Technical Rescue Team was organized in 1990.
 The original purpose was to be able to respond to unusual rescue situations in Henrico County, particularly those which involve collapsed structures or require extensive rope techniques.
 The team is now capable of responding to incidents involving confined spaces, high angle rescue (vertical rope operations), low angle rescue (horizontal or near-horizontal rope operations), trench collapse, structure collapse, vehicle extrication, heavy equipment extrication, surface and swift-water rescues or any combination of these.

-The Henrico TRT consists of 32 core members (the most readily available and most highly trained members), and numerous other support members.
+The Henrico TRT consists of thirty-one (31) core members (those personnel assigned to Station #1) and numerous other support members.
 The team members operate four vehicles: a rescue engine (combination suppression unit & heavy rescue vehicle), an aerial platform ladder truck, a rescue support unit (Sterling tractor trailer unit) and an ALS transport unit.